 If you or someone you know needs street outreach, call 311.

 Make a financial donation to an organization that helps people who are homeless.
 Financial donations allow charities to act fast and respond to people’s needs more efficiently.

-Donations to Fred Victor ensure that we can continue to provide support to homeless people all year round and through the most difficult weather conditions.
+Donations to Fred Victor provide support to homeless people all year round and through the most difficult weather conditions.

-Every day, more than 3,000 people use our programs and services – and we are responsive to the unique needs of each and every person who comes through our doors.
+Every day, more than 3,000 people use our services – and we are responsive to the unique needs of each person who comes through our doors.